NotYuSheng/Pathfinder-AStar/README.md

 Incomplete, wontfix
 Improved GUI from legacy version: https://github.com/NotYuSheng/Pathfinder-Breadth-First-Search

+## Setup
+1. Download and store files into folder
+2. Open command prompt in folder and run python pathfinder_astar_.py

+Dimension of grid can be modified by changing "NUM_OF_GRID" constant

 ## Usage
 Click and drag on white tiles and create to create maze for algorithm to solve
 Click on existing tiles to remove tiles
 Hit "Enter" key to run algorithm
 Solution printed on command prompt

-Dimension of grid can be modified by changing "NUM_OF_GRID" constant

 ## Legend
 Red tile: Origin